buddhist-uni/buddhist-uni.github.io/_content/monographs/humankind_bregman-rutger.md

 pages: 461
 ---

 > In truth, it’s the cynic who’s out of touch.
 In truth, we’re living on Planet A, where people are deeply inclined to be good to one another.
 So be realistic.
 Be courageous.
-Be true to your nature
+Be true to your nature.